-When contacting Industrial crane product support or its distributor about this machine always refer to the machine's serial number.
-The serial number is printed on the serial number decal, located behind the operator's seat, see Figure 1-1.
+For easy reference, when contacting the distributor/Product Support about this crane, record the crane's serial number in the space provided in the next column.
+The numbers are printed on the serial number decal which is located behind the operator's seat.
+See Figure 1-1.
 Components, such as the pump, transmission, engine, axles, etc., have their own serial number plates that will be found on the housing of the component.